jrean/laravel-user-verification/README.md

 php artisan make:migration add_verification_to_users_table --table="users"
 ```

-Once the migration is generated, edit the file in `database/migration` with the following:
+Once the migration is generated, edit the generated migration file in `database/migration` with the following:

 ```
     /**